 "When states put money into quality preschool programs, they are investing in children's futures and can expect to see strong returns on their investments," said W. Steven Barnett Ph.D., NIEER's senior director and founder.
 "For those who invest in low quality programs, it may look like they are saving money, but those programs are not likely to support children's development enough to result in lasting academic and other gains that ultimately deliver savings for taxpayers.
-Despite some recent progress, Kansas still ranks toward the bottom nationally in per-pupil funding for preschool."
+Wisconsin serves a large percentage of the state's four-year-olds in 4K, but leaders should work to ensure that per-pupil investments are adequate to help the program meet higher quality standards."